 - Receiving help from external persons: 1hr or disqualification

 - Receiving equipment from external persons: 1hr or disqualification

 - Receiving food or water supplied from external persons: 1hr or disqualification

 - Not respecting the other competitors / the organisers / the environment: 1hr or disqualification

 - Not offering help to other competitors in difficult / dangerous situations: 1hr or disqualification

-- Using trekking sticks when they were not included in the start equipment: 1hr
+- Using trekking sticks when they were not included in the start equipment: 1hr or disqualification

 - Dangerous attitude and behaviour: 1/4hr hr to 1hr